iamhitarth/hitarthsharma.com/src/posts/2015-06-08--the-suitcase-of-life/index.md

 Well well well.. you are in luck.

-Because while <em>I</em> had to turn my suitcase upside down to find space for my favourite socks, a much simpler solution exists for you.
+Because while _I_ had to turn my suitcase upside down to find space for my favourite socks, a much simpler solution exists for you.

-<h3 id="cant-measure">If you can't measure it, you can't improve it</h3>
+## If you can't measure it, you can't improve it

 What would you say someone is doing, if they blindly keep investing their money without giving a single thought to the return on that investment?